soluble-ai/k.env/README.md

 ### ZSH

-Add this snippet (minus the shebang) to your `.zshrc` or other sourced files.
+Add this snippet to your `.zshrc` or other sourced files.
 **Includes completion for kubectl.**

 <details><summary>k.zsh</summary>